 This card offers 30,000 Starwood Preferred Guest/Marriott Rewards points after spending £1,000 in your first 3 months of card membership.

-As the UK Marriott credit card has been missing in action for a number of years now, this card is an indirect way of earning Marriott points via card spend.
+As the UK Marriott credit card has been missing in action for a number of years now, this card is the best way of earning Marriott points via credit card spend in the UK.

 What can I do with 30,000 SPG points?